Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems

-The contributions of this paper can be summarized as follows.
-First, we consider an optimal coordination problem for high-order nonlinear agents subject to heterogeneous constraints.
-By taking integrators as its special cases, this paper can be taken as a high-order extension to the optimal coordination or distributed optimization results for integrators derived in \cite{shi2013reaching, kia2015distributed, yi2015distributed, xie2017global, qiu2019distributed}.
-Second, a distributed neural network-based control combined with internal model designs is developed for nonlinear agents subject to both unknown dynamics and (unbounded) external disturbances to achieve the optimal coordination goal.
-Thanks to the approximation ability of neural networks, the proposed protocol can handle a large class of uncertain nonlinear agents.
-In fact, by removing the restrictive linearly parameterized condition on unknown nonlinearities, this work explicitly generalizes existing results for linear multi-agent systems \cite{xie2017global,tang2019cyb,qiu2019distributed} and nonlinear ones \cite{tang2018distributed}.
-Moreover, the obtained conclusions can be applied to solve the (output) average consensus problem for these uncertain nonlinear agents, while only integrators were considered in existing works \cite{ren2008distributed,rezaee2015average}.
+The main contributions of this paper is twofold.
+On the one hand, we present and solve a constrained optimal coordination problem for high-order nonlinear agents.
+Compared with existing optimal coordination results \cite{xie2017global,zhang2017distributed, qiu2019distributed,tang2019cyb}, this paper extends them to the case with both set constraints on the global optimization requirement and more general nonlinear agent dynamics.
+On the other hand, a novel neural network-based controller combined with internal model designs is developed to achieve the optimal coordination goal in a distributed manner.
+Thanks to the approximation ability of neural networks, the composite design method allows us to handle a large class of nonlinear high-order agents subject to both unknown dynamics and external disturbance generated by certain autonomous linear exosystem.
+In fact, by removing the restrictive linearly parameterized condition on unknown nonlinearities, this work explicitly generalizes existing results for linear or nonlinear multi-agent systems \cite{xie2017global,tang2019cyb,qiu2019distributed,tang2018distributed}.

-The remainder of this paper is organized as follows.
-Preliminary and problem formulation are presented in Sections \ref{sec:pre} and \ref{sec:formulation}.
-Then the main result is provided in Sections \ref{sec:main} with detailed designs.
-Following that, two numerical example are given to illustrate the efficiency of our algorithm in Section \ref{sec:simu}.
+The remainder of this paper is organized as follows: Problem formulation is presented in Section \ref{sec:formulation}.
+Then the main result is provided in Section \ref{sec:main} with detailed designs.
+Following that, two numerical examples are given to illustrate the efficiency of our algorithm in Section \ref{sec:simu}.
 Finally, conclusions are given in Section \ref{sec:con}.